tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-19-How-wp-zep-works.md

 categories: article
 ---

-["IP Geo Block"][IP-Geo-Block] is the only plugin which has an ability to prevent zero-day attack even if some of plugins in a WordPress site have unveiled vulnerability.
+"[IP Geo Block][IP-Geo-Block]" is the only plugin which has an ability to prevent zero-day attack even if some of plugins in a WordPress site have unveiled vulnerability.
 I call it "**Z**ero-day **E**xploit **P**revention for wp-admin" (WP-ZEP).

 In this article, I'll explain about its mechanism and also its limitations.
-But at first, I'll mention about the best practice of plugin actions.
+Before that, I'll mention about the best practice of plugin actions.

 <!--more-->